krish13579/cs326-final-tau/docs/milestone3.md

 - Client Side data storage

 ### Krish Malhotra:
-- API calls for other pages
+- API calls for other pages (Not working currently for profile page and forms)